 Net income that we derive from a prohibited transaction is subject to a 100% tax.
 The term "prohibited transaction" generally includes a sale or other disposition of property (other than foreclosure property, as discussed below) that is held as inventory or primarily for sale to customers in the ordinary course of a trade or business.
 We intend to conduct our operations so that no asset that we own (or are treated as owning) will be treated as, or as having been, held as inventory or for sale to customers, and that a sale of any such asset will not be treated as having been in the ordinary course of our business.
-Whether property is held as inventory or "primarily for sale to customers in the ordinary course of our business.
-Whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business" depends on the particular facts and circumstances.
-No assurance can be given that any property that we sell will not be treated as inventory or property held for sale to customers, or that we can comply with certain safe-harbor provisions of the Code that would prevent such treatment.
+Whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business.
+Whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business."
+We then property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business."
+Whether property is held as inventory or "primarily for sale to customers in the ordinary course of a trade or business."
+We property held for sale to customers, or that we can comply with certain safe-harbor provisions of the Code that would prevent such treatment.
 The 100% tax does not apply to gains from the sale of property that is held through a TRS or other taxable corporation, although such income will be subject to tax in the hands of the corporation at regular corporate rates.
 We intend to structure our activities to avoid prohibited transaction characterization.